UGC NET Eligibility Criteria 2025: Age Limit, Educational Qualification, Relaxation & Reservation for December Session

 UGC NET Eligibility Criteria 2025

 According to the UGC NET eligibility criteria for 2025, NTA revised the upper age limit for JRF (Junior Research Fellowship) on January 5, 2023.
-The candidates must not be more than 30 years old to apply for UGC JRF.
+The candidates must not be more than 30 years old as on first day of the month in which the examination is concluded that is December 1, 2025 to apply for UGC JRF.
 Candidates who meet the UGC NET 2025 eligibility requirements will be able to fill out the application form.
 Candidates must go through the NET JRF eligibility criteria and NET Assistant Professors/Lecturers eligibility criteria before applying.
-The UGC NET is conducted twice every year to determine the qualifying status of candidates to be JRFs and Assistant Professors.
+The UGC NET is conducted twice every year to determine the qualifying status of candidates to be JRFs, Assistant Professors and PhD only.
 Scroll down to learn about the UGC NET 2025 eligibility criteria in detail.

 Also Read: